 Between the marvelous recreations of movie genres there are moments rooted in insider rumor and Hollywood lore that may confound viewers less steeped in movie trivia, but ultimately there is something for every lover of classic movies and moviemaking culture.
 Rarely has a satire embraced the object of its caricature with such love and affection.

-Also on Blu-ray and DVD and on VOD through Amazon Video, iTunes, and other VOD portals.
+On Blu-ray and DVD and on VOD through Amazon Video, iTunes, and other VOD portals.
 The Blu-ray and DVD editions include four featurettes.
 The Blu-ray also features bonus DVD and Ultraviolet Digital HD copies of the film.